Jackson3925/TicketVerse/README.md

 - Define seating categories and quantities

 **Manage Tickets**
-- Mint NFT tickets for your events
+- Upload NFT tickets images for your events
 - Set resale price limits to prevent scalping
 - Monitor ticket sales and revenue in real-time
 - View detailed analytics and customer data